-Where inappropriate foot traffic is liable to occur it is recommended that the roof surface is protected by specially constructed walk-ways.
+Where inappropriate foot traffic is liable to occur, it is recommended that, for roofs waterproofed with Moy fully adhered single-ply or cold liquid applied waterproofing systems, the roof surface is protected by specially constructed walk-ways.

-For further advice on the acceptability of specific foot traffic regimes, please contact the Moy Technical Service Department.
+For further advice on the acceptability of specific foot traffic regimes, please contact the Moy Technical Service Department (see rear cover).